jimmychu0807/PSE-core-curriculum/2024/my-responses/week-2/README.md

    </details>

+## Exercise - Part 2 Tornado Cash

-5. How is Tornado Cash Nova different from Tornado Cash Classic?
+1. How is Tornado Cash Nova different from Tornado Cash Classic?
 What are the key upgrades/improvements and what changes in the technical design make these possible?

    <details open>
      <summary><bold>Answer</bold></summary>